 Intrusion protection and response

-We encrypt data via HTTPS and SSL to ensure it isn't intercepted or modified while in transit between you and Azure DevOps.
+We encrypt data via HTTPS and SSL to help ensure that it isn't intercepted or modified while in transit between you and Azure DevOps.
 Data that we store on your behalf in Azure DevOps is encrypted as follows:

-Data stored in Azure SQL databases gets encrypted using Transparent Data Encryption (TDE).
-TDE protects against the threat of malicious activity by doing real-time encryption of the database, associated backups, and transaction log files at rest.
+Data stored in Azure SQL databases is encrypted via transparent data encryption.
+This feature helps protect against malicious activity by doing real-time encryption of the database, associated backups, and transaction log files at rest.

-Azure Blob Storage connections get encrypted to protect your data in transit.
-To protect data at rest stored in Azure Blob Storage, Azure DevOps uses Azure Storage Service Encryption (SSE).
+Azure Blob Storage connections are encrypted to help protect your data in transit.
+For data at rest that's stored in Azure Blob Storage, Azure DevOps uses service-side encryption.

 Azure DevOps is not Federal Information Processing Standards (FIPS) 140-2 or 140-3 compliant.

-When the Azure DevOps team identifies a possible intrusion or high priority security vulnerability gets identified, the team has a clear response plan.
-This plan outlines responsible parties, steps required to secure customer data, and how to engage with security experts at Microsoft.
+When the Azure DevOps team identifies a possible intrusion or high-priority security vulnerability, it has a clear response plan.
+This plan outlines responsible parties, required steps for securing customer data, and instructions on how to engage with security experts at Microsoft.
 The team also notifies any organization owners if data was disclosed or corrupted, so that they can take appropriate steps to remedy the situation.

-Finally, to help combat emerging threats, Azure DevOps employs an "Assume Breach" strategy.
-A highly specialized group of security experts within Microsoft, known as the Red Team, assumes the role of sophisticated adversaries.
+To help combat emerging threats, Azure DevOps employs an assume breach strategy.
+A highly specialized team of security experts within Microsoft assumes the role of sophisticated adversaries.
 This team tests breach detection and response, to accurately measure readiness and the impacts of real-world attacks.
 This strategy strengthens threat detection, response, and defense of the service.
 It also allows the team to validate and improve the effectiveness of the entire security program.

-Azure DevOps is built on Azure and uses Azure's best-in-class controls to help prevent, detect, and respond to a ransomware attack.
-For more information about how Azure protects customers from ransomware attacks, see Ransomware protection in Azure.
+Azure DevOps uses Azure controls to help prevent, detect, and respond to a ransomware attack.
+For more information about how Azure helps protect customers from ransomware attacks, see Ransomware protection in Azure.

-You should have confidence that your data is being handled appropriately and for legitimate uses.
-Part of that assurance involves appropriately restricting usage so that your data is used only for legitimate reasons.
+You should have confidence that we're handling your data appropriately and for legitimate uses.
+Part of that assurance involves carefully restricting usage.

 The General Data Protection Regulation (GDPR) is the biggest change in data protection laws in Europe since the 1995 introduction of the European Union (EU) Data Protection Directive 95/46/EC.
-For more information about the GDPR regulation, see the overview page in the Microsoft Trust Center.
+For more information about GDPR, see the overview page in the Microsoft Trust Center.

 Data residency and sovereignty

-Azure DevOps is available in the following eight geographies across the world: United States, Canada, Europe, United Kingdom, India, Australia, Asia Pacific, and Brazil.
-By default, your organization is assigned to your closest geography, but you do have the option to choose a different location when you create your organization.
-If you change your mind later, it's possible to migrate your organization to a different geography, with the assistance of Microsoft support.
+Azure DevOps is available in the following eight geographical locations across the world: United States, Canada, Europe, United Kingdom, India, Australia, Asia Pacific, and Brazil.
+By default, your organization is assigned to your closest location.
+However, you can choose a different location when you create your organization.
+If you change your mind later, you can migrate the organization to a different location with the assistance of Microsoft support.

-Azure DevOps doesn't move or replicate customer data outside of the chosen geography.
-Instead, your data is geo-replicated to a second region within the same geography.
-The only exception is Brazil, which replicates data to the South Central US geography for disaster recovery purposes.
+Azure DevOps doesn't move or replicate customer data outside the chosen location.
+Instead, your data is geo-replicated to a second region within the same location.
+The only exception is Brazil, which replicates data to the South Central US region for disaster recovery purposes.

-For builds and releases running on Microsoft-provided macOS agents, your data will be transferred to a GitHub data center in the US.
+For builds and releases that run on Microsoft-provided macOS agents, your data is transferred to a GitHub datacenter in the United States.

-To learn more, see Azure DevOps data location.
+To learn more, see Data locations for Azure DevOps.

 Law enforcement access

-In some cases, third parties such as law enforcement entities might approach Microsoft to obtain access to customer data stored within Azure DevOps.
-We attempt to redirect the requests to the organization owner for resolution.
-When compelled by court order to disclose customer data to a third party, Microsoft makes a reasonable effort to notify the organization owner in advance, unless we’re legally prohibited from doing so.
+In some cases, third parties such as law enforcement entities might approach Microsoft to obtain access to customer data stored in Azure DevOps.
+We try to redirect the requests to the organization owner for resolution.
+When a court order compels Microsoft to disclose customer data to a third party, Microsoft makes a reasonable effort to notify the organization owner in advance, unless we're legally prohibited from doing so.

-Some customers require their data storage in a particular geographic location to ensure a specific legal jurisdiction for any law enforcement activities.
-All customer data, such as source code, work items, test results, and geo-redundant mirrors and offsite backups, get maintained within one of the previously mentioned geographies.
+Some customers require their data storage in a particular geographical location to ensure a specific legal jurisdiction for any law enforcement activities.
+All customer data, such as source code, work items, test results, and geo-redundant mirrors and offsite backups, is maintained within one of the previously mentioned locations.

-From time to time, Microsoft employees need to obtain access to customer data stored within Azure DevOps.
-As a precaution, all employees who have or might ever have access to customer data must pass a background check, which verifies previous employment and criminal convictions.
-We permit access to the production systems only when there's a live site incident or other approved maintenance activity, which gets logged and monitored.
+From time to time, Microsoft employees need to obtain access to customer data stored in Azure DevOps.
+As a precaution, all employees who have (or might ever have) access to customer data must pass a background check that includes previous employment and criminal convictions.
+We permit access to the production systems only when there's a live site incident or other approved maintenance activity, which is logged and monitored.

-Because not all data within our system gets treated the same, we classify data to distinguish between the following data types:
+Because not all data within our system is treated the same way, we classify data into these types:

-- Organization data - information used when you sign up for or administer your organization.
+- Organization data: Information that you submit when you sign up for or administer your organization.

-- Microsoft data - information required for or collected through the operation of the service.
+- Microsoft data: Information that's required for or collected through the operation of the service.